fl101/awardfares-blog/_posts/2023-09-05-awardfares-vs-point-me.md

 ### 5. Journey Planner {#five}

 One of the most amazing features is the Journey Planner.
 This powerful feature lets you unlock itineraries to your dream destination, by planning multiple segments in a quick and convenient way.
-In just a few clicks, users can select add or remove legs, find connections within 24 hours, duplicate journeys, and see the itinerary on a map.k
+In just a few clicks, users can select add or remove legs, find connections within 24 hours, duplicate journeys, and see the itinerary on a map.

 <img src="../assets/img/awardfares-vs-point-me/journey-2.webp" alt="AwardFares Journey Planner" />